FAQ Surf Teams

 At Surf Academy we welcome everyone.
-But given the circumstances of this unprecedented year, we have some requirements for the 20/21 school year: four (4) private lessons prior to joining the team if your child has never surfed, OR must have attended previous surf team or summer camp sessions (at least two weeks of summer camp with Surf Academy), OR have foundational surf/ocean skills learned through Junior Lifeguards or our own Ocean Ambassadors program.
+But given the circumstances of this unprecedented year, we have some requirements for the 23/24 school year: four (4) private lessons prior to joining the team if your child has never surfed, OR must have attended previous surf team or summer camp sessions (at least two weeks of summer camp with Surf Academy), OR have foundational surf/ocean skills learned through Junior Lifeguards or our own Ocean Ambassadors program.
 Regardless of current starting ability, surf team is a large group setting, where the learning curve is going to be slower than if they took a few tailored private lessons to complement their group experience.
-They will know the joys of surfing in a very controlled environment when we have a larger ratio, but they will get 1/10th the one-on-one time they would get if they do a private lesson. **Please note that some of our old methods for testing water literacy are no longer possible due to COVID-19.
-To minimize instructor/student contact, we are now requiring that students know how to swim and tread water, and be comfortable in the ocean.
+They will know the joys of surfing in a very controlled environment when we have a larger ratio, but they will get 1/10th the one-on-one time they would get if they do a private lesson. **We require that students know how to swim and tread water, and feel generally comfortable in the ocean.
 If you are unsure of your child’s competency, a private lesson or two might be needed to assess their level of comfort.
-We can have kids that only go into the water waist deep, if they are not strong enough swimmers, but this will limit them over the course of the year when conditions are heavier.
+We can have kids that only go into the water waist deep if they are not strong enough swimmers, but this will limit them over the course of the year when conditions are heavier.

 Do the kids compete?

 Yes!
 The kids who wish to can compete in five regular season surf contests hosted by Surf Academy between all area public schools with teams.
-The once-a-month contests begin October 2021 thru June 2022.
+The once-a-month to every-other-month contests begin October 2023 thru June 2024.
 All ISPE earners must compete in all surf contests to satisfy SMMUSD requirements.

 What are the requirements to join the team?

 Pay dues or initiate payment plans due September 8th, 2023.

 Sign the WAIVER for Surf Academy found on the "Download Forms" page as a pdf.